 Did you know that heating and cooling account for 50 to 70% of the energy used in the average American home, while lighting and appliances account for only 10 to 30%?
 We’ve all been taught it makes good sense to turn off lights and appliances, but what can we do about reducing energy and costs needed for heating and cooling?
+The answer is insulation.

 The fact is, inadequate insulation and air leakage are leading causes of energy waste in most homes.
 However, by insulating your home properly, you can make a big difference in reducing energy and costs – saving up to 50% on your utility bills.